 Consequently, $\Ind_{\mathrm F} (\psi,\phi)\oplus\Ind_{\mathrm F} (\psi',\psi')\simalg \Ind_{\mathrm F} (\psi',\phi')\circ(\psi,\phi)\oplus \Ind_{\mathrm F} (1_{\Omega_1},1_{\Omega_1}).$ \end{proof} \end{lemma}

-It is clear what prevents us from proving point (f): We have not defined the the product of Fredholm pairs.
-What remains is to make a definition such that (f) would hold.
+What prevents us from proving (f) is that we have not defined the product of Fredholm pairs yet.
+Thus, it remains to make a definition such that (f) would hold.